About the Multilingual Debate

 Fanny Chouc, coordinator of the Multilingual Debate commented "The Multilingual Debate is a true celebration of linguistic diversity.
 The enthusiasm with which the audience participates in the debate year after year shows a lively interest in learning languages and understanding different cultures."

-The Multilingual Debate 2018 took place on Wednesday 21 March at Heriot-Watt University's Edinburgh campus.
+The Multilingual Debate 2019 will take place on Wednesday 20 March at Heriot-Watt University's Edinburgh campus.

 |Morning session||Afternoon session|